petermarion/Individual-Project-Proposal-Private-Lesson-Scheduler/README.md

   - Ability to schedule virtual zoom lessons, including sending reminder to student AND instructor with zoom link attached
   - Ability to lock preferred time slots for regular students, and autofill the rest of the time slots with irregular lessons
 - Stores profiles of every student with information including but not limited to:
-  - Student's name / profile picture / belt level
+  - Student's name / profile picture / belt level (or age/rank/etc for other sports)
   - Parent's name / phone number
   - Preferred day / time for lessons
   - Store any pre bought lesson packs and track them as they are used